ucan-wg/spec/README.md

 If an issuer's DID has more than one key (e.g. [`did:ion`], [`did:3`]), the key used to sign the UCAN MUST be made explicit, using the [DID fragment] (the hash index).

-The underlying key types RSA, ECDSA, and EdDSA MUST be supported.
-Use of ECDSA is supported but [RECOMMENDED that another key type be preferred][ECDSA security].
+It is RECOMMENDED that the underlying key types RSA, ECDSA, and EdDSA be supported.

 #### Examples